Psychology, Science and the Bible

 In 1998 GriefShare, a video-based support group formed by Church Initiative was released to come alongside grieving individuals within the church and community.
 Today, over 20,000 churches are equipped with one or more Church Initiative ministry programs (griefshare.org).
 We are thankful for the men and women who tirelessly serve others by leading these groups and sharing their own losses for the healing of others.

-Although GriefShare does not include specifics for reproductive loss, we can most definitely learn how to grieve and support others by their materials.
+Although GriefShare does not include specifics for reproductive loss, we can most definitely learn how to grieve and support others through their materials.
 I have found their book, written by Robert W. Kellemen, Ph.D., “God’s Healing for Life’s Losses: How to Find Hope When You’re Hurting,” a beneficial supplement to my resources, especially when teaching a biblical grieving process.

 Dr. Kellemen fills eleven chapters with robust theology and practical application to grieving well.
 He begins his book with the verse John 16:33: